peteoa12/dang-thats-delicious/README.md

 # dang-thats-delicious
-ReactJS app for a seafood ordering system
+ReactJS app project for a seafood ordering system.